 Since I can remember, grocery shopping was always done with our own cloth bags which continue to build up over time.
 We also have always had a compost bin in the garden and disposed of all our food waste in there.
 I grew up with little fast food and an attitude against all these chain companies who use cheap ingredients and employment to create products of little quality.

 All these fast food companies like McDonald’s or Burger King use a lot of packaging for their takeaway food.
-Recently, I accompanied some friends to McDonald’s and all I could see was the plastic cups given for each drink or ice cream, the individual packaging for each burger and lot of chips and even the plastic container for chocolate sauce.
-I realised that any form of takeaways, especially fast food, goes through a huge amount of packaging every day and the consumers don’t even think twice about it.
+Recently, I accompanied some friends to McDonald’s and all I could see was the plastic cups given for each drink or ice cream, the individual packaging for each burger and a lot of chips and even plastic containers for chocolate sauce.
+I realised that any form of takeaways, especially fast food, goes through a huge amount of packaging every day and consumers don’t even think twice about it.

 A couple of months ago, I became aware of the Zero Waste movement.
 Basically, it’s about living without sending any waste to the landfill and reducing your recyclables and plastics by reusing things and rethinking your lifestyle.
 Since I first got to know of the Zero Waste movement, my mind kept listing plastic used in everyday life and wherever I went, plastics caught my attention.
 For example, I thought about buying lunch at uni and how one of everyone’s favourite foods, namely sushi, has a single-use container for each customer unless of course, they bring their own.